jaykay12/tech/_posts/2020-8-26-java-multithreading-networking-io.md

 ```

 `java.lang.String` class provides a lot of methods to perform operations on strings.
-It implements Serializable, Comparable and CharSequence interfaces.
+   - It implements Serializable, Comparable and CharSequence interfaces.
-It is used to create a string object. s1 is created using "new" keyword and s2 is created using "string literal".
+   - It is used to create a string object.
+   - s1 is created using "new" keyword and s2 is created using "string literal".

 String objects are stored in a special memory area known as the "string constant pool".

-Each time a `string literal` is created, JVM checks the "string constant pool" first.
+Each time a string literal is created, JVM checks the `string constant pool` first.
 If the string already exists in the pool, a reference to the pooled instance is returned.
 If the string doesn't exist in the pool, a new string instance is created and placed in the pool.

 ![String](../assets/images/JA-10.JPG)